resourge/schema/docs/NUMBER.md

 ### equals

-Checks if value equal to value.
+Checks if number equal to value.

 ```Typescript
 number().equals(1)